metalcupcake5/cyberpatriot/README.md

 cyberpatriot stuff
 #### `find.sh`
-- finds files with common extentions in the current filepath
+- finds files with common extensions in the current filepath
     - outputs to `find.txt` and prints in console

 current files